Themes at Pukeahu

 Walking with an Anzac (Whole day programme)

-- Follow the journey of a young man (Will) year by year, through his experience of the First World War in the Great War Exhibition
+- Follow the journey of a young man (Will) year by year, through his experience of the First World War

 - Learn and develop research skills utilising the Cenotaph database